suvanshm/pathfinding-visualizer/OUR_README.md

 ### dfs.py

-This script implements depth-first search, a simple but powerful algorithm that can find a path in a graph.
+This script implements depth-first search, a simple algorithm that can find a path in a graph.
 Depth-first search works by exploring as far as possible along each branch before backtracking.
 While depth-first search is not guaranteed to find the shortest path, it is useful for exploring complex structures due to its simplicity and low memory requirements.
 Its time complexity is O(V + E).

 ### bidirectional_bfs.py